virtualsecureplatform/kvsp/README.md

 `kvsp` command, which this repository serves, is a simple interface to use them easily.

-## Papers
+## Paper

-We published a paper on VSP, which is accepted by USENIX Security Symposium 2021.
+We published a [paper](https://www.usenix.org/conference/usenixsecurity21/presentation/matsuoka) on VSP, which is accepted by USENIX Security Symposium 2021.
 We uploaded its full version onto [arXiv](https://arxiv.org/abs/2010.09410).
-The benchmark results on the paper are based on [KVSP v29](https://github.com/virtualsecureplatform/kvsp/releases/tag/v29).

 ## Quick Start